prjctxd/IndexHook/README.md

 Do the above and share your source code with everyone; just like we do!

 ## Setting up a Workspace
-Click [here](docs/WORKSPACE.md) for instructions to setup a workspace for FDPClient.
+Click [here](docs/WORKSPACE.md) for instructions to setup a workspace for Index Hook.

 ## Contributing
-Click [here](docs/NOTECONTRIBUTIONS.md) for information about contributing to FDPClient.
+Click [here](docs/NOTECONTRIBUTIONS.md) for information about contributing to Index Hook.